Bjoentegaard/kurs-kokebok/src/aws-cloud-practtitioner-essentials/module05-quiz.md

-# Module 5 - Networking
+# QUIZ Module 5 - Networking

 > Q: What are the uses of a subnet in an Amazon VPC?
 (Select THREE.)
 >